Mahdi-Zafari/Mahdi-Zafari/README.md

 # Mahdi Zafari

 👋 Hello!
-I'm Mahdi Zafari, a leading programmer and developer specializing in web and software development.
+I'm **Mahdi Zafari**, a leading programmer and developer specializing in web and software development.
 Here, you can explore my projects, achievements, and contributions in the technology world.

 ## ℹ️ About Me